SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

 **Note**: Disk sizes tend to be measured in GB = 10^9 and not GiB = 2^30 in the disk industry, but OpenStack uses GiB.

+The value given vor `min_ram` MUST be sufficient for the VM to boot and survive for 10 s.

 The following property is recommended:

 - `hypervisor_type`